arup-group/elara/README.md

 ### Configuration dry run

-`elara run` supports some optional flags and arguments which can be discovered with `elara run --help`, most useful is `elara run -d` (or `elara run --dry`) which can be use to test a config without providing valid inputs or unertaking the processing.
+`elara run` supports some optional flags and arguments which can be discovered with `elara run --help`, most useful is `elara run -d` (or `elara run --dry`) which can be use to test a config without providing valid inputs or undertaking the processing.

 ## Command Line Reference